 Santa Maria della Scala in Trastevere is Rome’s first public pharmacy.
 Managed by the Discalced Carmelite friars, this ancient pharmacy has been healing patients since the 16th century.
 Today it’s possible to visit only with a guided tour and if you have time I suggest you do it.
 You will enter a small world of herbs, oils, potions and all sorts of techniques of ancient medicine.

 If you are still wondering what to do in Rome when it rains, this is a pretty fascinating and unusual place to discover that even many Romans don’t know.

 Visit Santa Cecilia in Trastevere Basilica

-Santa Cecilia in Trastevere Basilica is actually a great visit not only for the modern church but also for the crypt and Roman domus in its underground.
-I’ve been there twice and whenever someone comes to visit me in Rome, I make sure we go to Santa Cecilia.
+Santa Cecilia in Trastevere Basilica is actually a great visit not only for the modern church but also for the crypt and Roman domus and insula with an annexed shop in its underground.
+I’ve been there twice and whenever someone comes to visit me in Rome, I make sure we go to Santa Cecilia Basilica.